 If you are serious about learning to code.
 If you are ready to learn coding in a non-traditional but effective way, join us.

 Do you plan to have Android coding bootcamps in the future?

 Are there any pre-requisites for joining the coding bootcamp?
 (Age, coding background etc.)

 No strict pre-requisites.
 We’ve had students whose age ranged from 16 to 41 years old.
 You don’t even need any prior programming experience.

 What you need is the correct attitude and you MUST complete the prepwork before the bootcamp starts so that you don’t waste your time, your peers’ time and our time.

-If you have a free app, you can charge people for a premium version of your app or run ads on your app and earn money from advertisements.
+If you have a business idea building free app, you can charge people for a premium version of your app or run ads on your app and earn money from advertisements.